jxhou/ContentExplorer/design docs/AngularAnimation.md

 In order for animation to work, the styles of an initial and final states have to be defined.
 If we apply enter animation to an element, we’ll see that nothing happens.
 That is because in the ‘void’ state the element is not present in the view, so it doesn’t have any style to transition from.
 Therefore transition styles are needed for the void state.
 For other default state, by default, the Final State is the state of the element naturally placed in the view, with the properties we have applied to it in CSS.
 Sometimes, you will see element animating between transition styles, and at the end abruptly show the state style.

+## More about styles again, when/where do we specify styles for animation
+As mentioned in above, there are state styles, and transition styles, which also can be classified as from or to styles.
+The state style is more about the persistent styles which will stay after animation.
+The state style can be defined explicitly by state function, but also implicitly exist as default style which is whatever style applied to an element when no animation is involved.
+Therefore during animation, there could be four styles involved in transition:

+starting persistent style -> starting transition style --animation--> ending transition style -> ending persistent style

+Based on different scenarios, sometimes all four styles are specified, and sometimes only parts of styles are specified.

+When starting and ending persistent styles are different, which can be used as starting and ending styles in animation directly without introducing transition styles.
+However when starting and ending persistent styles are same or not defined such as void state, we do have to specify different starting/ending transition styles for animation.

+The transition between starting persistent style and starting transition styles, and transition between ending transition style and ending persistent style are abrupt, while the transition between starting transition style and ending transition style are animated.

+The persistent styles always exist except for void state.
+It is a good practice to use the corresponding persistent styles as transition style to avoid abrupt style jumping at begin or end of animation.

 ## Binding animation to element
 1. Place an animation trigger on an element within the template in the form of [@triggerName]="expression", where "expression" is from the component definition.
 The expression will be evaluated to a state to trigger a state transition.